-The Company's assets that are measured at fair value on a recurring basis relate to the Company's money market accounts and an indemnification asset resulting from the acquisition of Xoft completed on December 30, 2010.
-The Company's liabilities that are measured at fair value on a recurring basis relate to contingent consideration resulting from the acquisition of Xoft.
+The Company's assets that are measured at fair value on a recurring basis relate to the Company's money market accounts.
+The Company's liabilities that are measured at fair value on a recurring basis relate to contingent consideration resulting from the acquisition of Xoft and the warrants issued in connection with the Deerfield Facility Agreement.